johnshearing/bioelectocracy/README.md

 [Levin talks about zen with respect to compassion but is not ready to talk about compassion as it relates to the Abrahamic religions.](https://youtu.be/YnObwxJZpZc?si=-dt3QFkC9XVfjGc1&t=4492)
 [Levin's paper on relationship between zen and compassion](https://www.mdpi.com/1099-4300/24/5/710)

-psychedelics fda approval
+psychedelics FDA approval
 [An advisory committee convened by FDA in June also raised concerns that MDMA's mind-altering effects made it nearly impossible to “blind” participants to whether they were getting drug or placebo.](https://www.science.org/content/article/fda-rejected-mdma-assisted-ptsd-therapy-other-psychedelics-firms-intend-avoid-fate#:~:text=An%20advisory%20committee%20convened%20by,therapies'%20benefits%20outweigh%20the%20risks.)

-While it is reasonable to consider Mac as single intelligent life form, our own lives depend on understanding that Mac is also a developing organ in a much larger being (our planetary ecosystem).
+While it is reasonable to consider Mac as a single intelligent life form, our own lives depend on understanding that Mac is also a developing organ in a much larger being (our planetary ecosystem).

 It has been said that information is a difference that makes a difference.
 In other words a change in one structure (A) causes a change in some other structure (B).